 White is a ‘wild color’ and can be used as any color – if you only roll two red and a white, that white transforms into a red, allowing the successful exorcism.

 To win in Ghost Stories, the incarnation of Wu-Feng must be defeated.
 Harder levels of difficulty can be added which increase the number of incarnations, and to win, and all must be overcome.

 Losing is easy!
 If three of the villages tiles are haunted, the draw pile is emptied while the Wu-Feng incarnation is in play, or all the priests are dead, it is game over, and the ghosts can take over the village!

 Ghost Stories is a cooperative, team-based game which draws players together in their battle to save the village.
 It offers a tense and exciting game which leaves you desperate to save the village!

 Ghost Stories impresses with great quality components and amazingly beautiful artwork.
-It features fast paced teamwork and tension that requires everyone to stay on their toes throughout the game.
-The key to winning this spooky saga is teamwork and if cooperation is something you are looking for, Ghost Stories is one of the best horror themed board games you can buy.
+It features fast-paced teamwork and tension that requires everyone to stay on their toes throughout the game.
+The key to winning this spooky saga is teamwork and if cooperation is something you are looking for, this is one of the best horror-themed board games you can buy.